 We are an intentional community of Christians living in Boston, trying to follow Jesus and love this city by caring for foster youth and foster families.

 We believe that when Jesus calls us to follow him, he calls us to community – so we are trying to do just that.
-We live together, pray together, serve together, and just generally try to follow Jesus together.
+We live near each other, pray together, serve together, and just generally try to follow Jesus together.

 WHAT’S IN A NAME?